ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Introduction

 \section{Introduction}

-Personalized or customized generation is to create images consistent in style, subject, or character ID based on one or more reference images.
+Personalized or customized generation is to create visual content consistent in style, subject, or character ID based on one or more reference images.
 In the realm of image generation, considerable strides have been made in crafting this identity-specific content, particularly in the domain of human image synthesis~\cite{li2023photomaker,valevski2023face0,yan2023facestudio,wang2024instantid}.
 Recently, text-driven video generation~\cite{guo2023animatediff,wang2023modelscope,wu2023tune} has gathered substantial interest within the research community.
 These methods enable the creation of videos based on user-specified textual prompts.
-However, the quest for generating high-fidelity, identity-specific human videos remains an area to explore.
-The generation of identity-specific human videos holds profound significance, particularly within the film industry, where characters must authentically execute actions.
-Previous approaches to customization primarily emphasized specified postures~\cite{hu2023animate}, styles~\cite{liu2023stylecrafter}, and action sequences~\cite{xu2024you}, often employing additional control to ensure generated videos met user requirements.
-However, these methods largely overlook specific identity control.
-Some techniques involved model fine-tuning through methods like LoRA~\cite{hu2021lora} and textural inversion~\cite{gal2022image} to achieve ID-specific control~\cite{ma2024magic}, but at the expense of substantial training costs and necessitating separate training weights for each ID.
-Others relied on image prompts to guide the model in generating videos featuring particular subjects, yet encountered challenges such as intricate dataset pipeline construction and limited ID variations~\cite{jiang2023videobooth}.

-Furthermore, the direct integration of image customization modules~\cite{ye2023ip} into the video generation model resulted in poor quality, such as static motion and ineffective instruction following.
-As shown in Figure~\ref{fig:fig2}, the use of successful image customization methods, IP-Adapter, led to clear failures in following textual descriptions and identity preservation, as well as subtle motion dynamics.
+However, the quest for generating high-fidelity, identity-specific human videos remains to be explored.
+The generation of identity-specific human videos holds profound significance, particularly within the film, advertisement and game industries, etc, where usually a representative character is required to appear.
+Previous approaches for customization primarily emphasized specified postures~\cite{hu2023animate}, styles~\cite{liu2023stylecrafter}, and action sequences~\cite{xu2024you}, often employing additional control to ensure that the generated videos met user requirements.
+However, these methods largely overlook the controllability on identity information.
+Some techniques involved model fine-tuning through methods like LoRA~\cite{hu2021lora} and textural inversion~\cite{gal2022image} to achieve ID-specific control~\cite{ma2024magic}, but requiring tedious case-by-case training for each ID thus lacking real-time inference ability.
+Others relied on image prompts to guide the model to feature particular subjects in generating videos, yet encountering challenges such as intricate dataset pipeline construction and limited ID variations~\cite{jiang2023videobooth}.
+Furthermore, the direct integration of image customization modules~\cite{ye2023ip} into the video generation model resulted in poor quality, such as static motion or severe frame inconsistency.